superhac/wion/README.md

               0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00,
               0x00, 0x00, 0x00, 0x00];  // translates to "ECO-78004B01" with null pads.
-head.seq_counter = 0x55555555; // should be incremented, but it doesn't really matter, used for tracking head.operation = 0x02;
+head.seq_counter = 0x55555555; // should be incremented, but it doesn't really matter, used for tracking

+//additional fields after the basic "header" head.operation = 0x02;
 head.rw_byte = 1;  // 1 = on, 0 = off
 </pre>
 You'll notice that certain fields within the <b>Header</b> structure need not be set.
 These are the minimum required for the switch to be turned on and off.
 Its important that you set the <b>model</b> field to your specific device.
 The model field is a combination of "ECO-" and the serial number of your device.
 Use the discovery packet to identified this field.
+There are two additional fields that are added to the basic <b>Header</b>.
+They are are <b>operation</b> and <b>rw_byte</b>.
+The <b>operation</b> field specifies the operation as read or write.
+These are signified by 0x02 for write and 0x00 for read.
+The <b>rw_byte</b> is the value that is to be written.
+In this case writing 0 means switch off and 1 means switch on.
 Below is an example response: you will receive from the device (128 bytes):
 <pre>
 [Cmd: 0x50016, Req Conn ID: 0x84DD0000, cmd_type: 0x0,